Will the Thunder cover the spread vs. the Nets? Promo Codes, Betting Trends, Records ATS

 Additional Thunder Insights & Trends

-- The Thunder are 7-3 against the spread and 8-2 overall in their last 10 games.
+- The Thunder are 8-2 against the spread and 8-2 overall over their past 10 games.

-- Seven of Thunder's last 10 games have gone over the total.
+- In their past 10 contests, the Thunder have hit the over six times.

+- Oklahoma City has covered the spread in a higher percentage of its home games than road games.
+It has covered 14 times in 19 opportunities at home, and it has covered 10 times in 14 opportunities in road games.

 Bet on this or any NBA matchup at BetMGM